ion-vortex/engine/docs/legal/README.md

 ### 📄 [Contributor License Agreement (CLA)](CLA.md)

-Before contributing to Oxide, all contributors must sign the Contributor License Agreement.
+Before contributing to Ion Vortex, all contributors must sign the Contributor License Agreement.
 This ensures:

 - You have the right to contribute your code
 - Oat Interactive can use and distribute your contributions